A rational approximation method for the nonlinear eigenvalue problem: Theoretical considerations

 In all our experiments we observed that the eigenvalues of the problem (\ref{eq:sc} -- \ref{eq:sc1}) that are not eigenvalues of the original nonlinear problem \eqref{eq:Tofz} tend to congregate into a `halo' around the contour $\Gamma$ used for the Cauchy integration.

 It is possible to explain this phenomenon.
-First note that the basis of the method under consideration is to approximate the original nonlinear matrix function $T(z)$ in \nref{eq:Tofz} by the rational function: \eq{eq:Rofz} \widetilde T(z) = - B_0 + z A_0 + r_1(z) A_1 + \ldots + r_p(z) A_p , \en where each $r_j(z)$ is an approximation of $f_j(z)$.
+First note that the basis of the method under consideration is to approximate the original nonlinear matrix function $T(z)$ in \nref{eq:Tofz} by the rational function: \eq{eq:Rofz} \widetilde T(z) = - B_0 + z A_0 + r_1(z) A_1 + \ldots + r_p(z) A_p , \en where each $r_j(z)$ is a rational approximation of $f_j(z)$.

 Consider the situation when $z$ is outside the domain used to obtain the Cauchy integral, far from the contour.
-Assuming that $m$ is large enough, then each $r_j(z)$ will be close to zero.
-Hence, any eigenvalue $\lambda$ of $\widetilde T(z) $ that is outside the contour and not too close to it should be just an eigenvalue of the generalized problem $(B_0 - \lambda A_0) u = 0$.
+Assuming that the number of quadrature points $m$ is large enough, then each $r_j(z)$ will be close to zero.
+Hence, any eigenvalue of $\widetilde T(z) $ that is outside the contour and not too close to it should be just an eigenvalue of the generalized problem $(B_0 - \lambda A_0) u = 0$.
 In other words, it should be close to an eigenvalue of the linear part of $T(z)$.

 Let us now consider the opposite case of an eigenvalue of $\widetilde T(z)$ that is inside the contour but also not too close to it.
 Our earlier results show that in this case we should only find eigenvalues of the original problem \eqref{eq:Tofz} and no other eigenvalues.